Lucy-Forrest-Lab/AlignMe/Examples.md

 the file containing the matrix you want to use (only relative paths are used in the examples).
 Example substitution matrices are available [here](https://github.com/Lucy-Forrest-Lab/AlignMe/tree/master/examples/matrices/).

+### 2. Using Position Specific Matrices
-b) Similarity Score File for a pair-wise sequence alignment based on Position Specific Matrices
+A similarity score file for a pair-wise sequence alignment based on position-specific substitution matrices (PSSMs) requires the following format:

 `weight: <double> type: PostionSpecificSimilarity PSSM1: <filename> PSSM2: <filename>`

-An example of a similarity score file for an alignment based on Position Specific Matrices:
+for example:

-`weight; 1.0 type: PostionSpecificSimilarity PSSM1: ./examples/PSSMs/1H2S.pssm PSSM2: ./examples/PSSMs/2EI4.pssm`
+`weight: 1.0 type: PostionSpecificSimilarity PSSM1: ./examples/PSSMs/1H2S.pssm PSSM2: ./examples/PSSMs/2EI4.pssm`

-The type **PositionSpecificSimilarity** is used to generated alignments based on the PSSMs which are provided subsequently.
+The type **PositionSpecificSimilarity** is used to generated alignments based on the PSSMs.
 The file of PSSM1 has to be based on the sequence provided by the flag -fasta_file1 and the file after PSSM2 has to correspond to the sequence of the flag -fasta_file2.

 The principle of PositionSpecificSimilarity for the replacement of amino acid A from sequence 1 by amino acid B from sequence 2 is: From PSSM1